guycalledavinash/aws/autoscaling-lb/README.md

 ssh -i (pem file location) ubuntu@(public-ip)

-For us to access private subnet's ec2 instances, they should have access to public ec2's pem files so we use scp (secure copy) command.
+11. For us to access private subnet's ec2 instances, they should have access to public ec2's pem files so we use scp (secure copy) command.
+This copies

-scp -i (pem file location) ubuntu@(public ip)
+scp -i (pem file location) (path to the local file you want to copy) ubuntu@(public ip)

+This copies the pem file to bashtion host.
+We can now login with private IP of one of the private subnets.